Medical Office Space | Columbia Doctors

 One Pondfield Road is a 35,000 square foot building built in the 1960s.
 Containing primarily medical office space, the building is situated adjacent to the Metro North train station in Bronxville, New York.
 In 2007, the building was purchased by a very large New York City-based multifamily real estate owner.

-Vacancy slowly increased as some of the long term tenants started to leave the building, due to doctors retiring and closing down their practice or being absorbed by larger medical groups such as Westmed, HealthWell and others.
+Subsequent to their purchase, the owner began to see vacancy in the building slowly increase.
+Some long-term tenants began to leave the building, as doctors retired and closed down their practice, and as smaller practices were absorbed by larger medical groups such as Westmed, HealthWell and others.
 Admiral was charged with refilling the space.

 In the wake of the Great Recession, Westchester office vacancy had risen to roughly 19%.
 Tenants were few and far between.
 The fact that the building did not have designated parking was an additional challenge.
 It was difficult to entice potential tenants to see the space – or to make reasonable offers.